lammbraten/SimilarImages/ReadMe.txt

-﻿SimilarImages is an console-application, which I had to build during the multimedia-databases course at the Hochschule Niederrhein.
+﻿SimilarImages is an console-application, which I had to build during the multimedia-databases course at Hochschule Niederrhein.
 It compares images with various distances and metrics.

+The main file is SimilarImages.cpp